davnovak/davnovak.github.io/README.md

 ## Differential expression testing

-### **Large-scale cytometry differential testing pipeline for large cohorts**
+### **_iidx:_ Interpretable and interactive differential expression in cytometry**
-*A public repository with a novel pipeline for robust differential expression modelling in large flow cytometry data cohorts will soon be added.*
+*A public repository with a novel end-to-end pipeline for robust differential expression modelling in large flow cytometry data cohorts will soon be added.*

 ### [**tidycell**](https://github.com/davnovak/tidycell)